wrightflyer/XFM/README.md

 Then in the two panels at the left where you will hopefully see the ports out to XFM and back in listed pick one in each box and click the "Open MIDI IN port" / "Open MIDI OUT port" buttons beneath each box.
 If you are only going to use the editor to view patches (and perhaps only have a single cable from XFM MIDI Out to the PC) then you only need to worry about setting the IN port and can ignore OUT.
 But if you plan to send edited patches back you will need two cables and to have opened ports in both directions.

 On the XFM, to send a patch it's best to put the editing overlay on top of XFM.
 You aren't necessarily going to edit on XFM but it reveals all important functions like MIDI export.
-Before you place the overlay press Function-Edit and then select the bank, followed by the patch you would like to work on (which could be one of the unused user patches).
+Before you place the overlay press Function-Edit and then select the bank (octave up/down buttons), followed by the patch you would like to work on (which could be one of the unused user patches) - use the value knob or the 16 step keys to pick the right patch within a bank.
+When you have got to a slot you want to work on then press OK and the display will briefly show "EDIT" to show you are now in edit mode for that patch.

 Once you are into EDIT mode on XFM you can then press the button marked "MIDI EXPORT" on the overlay and then the "OK" button.
 Assuming the right cable is in place and connected to the right port the name of the patch you started to edit and then chose to export on XFM should appear in the four characters at top right of the editor.
 You are now in business and ready to edit.